-The following discussion and analysis of financial condition and results of operations of the Company should be read in conjunction with the consolidated financial statements for the years ended December 31, 2016 and December 31, 2015 and the periods June 30, 2014 through December 31, 2014 and January 1, 2014 through June 29, 2014, including the notes thereto, included elsewhere in this Annual Report on Form 10-K. The Company's actual results may not be indicative of future performance.
+The following discussion and analysis of financial condition and results of operations of the Company should be read in conjunction with the consolidated financial statements for the years ended December 31, 2017, 2016 and 2015, including the notes thereto, included elsewhere in this Annual Report on Form 10-K. The Company's actual results may not be indicative of future performance.
 This discussion and analysis contains forward-looking statements and involves numerous risks and uncertainties, including, but not limited to, those discussed in "Cautionary Note Regarding Forward-Looking Statements" and "Risk Factors" included in Part I, Item IA or in other parts of this Annual Report on Form 10-K. Actual results may differ materially from those contained in any forward-looking statements.